eristic/rap-battle/README.md

 ### In Cursor

-Open a chat and say any of these:
+Add the `rap-battle/` directory to your project, then open a chat and say any of these:
 - "Let's rap battle"
 - "Start a rap battle"
 - "I want to spit bars"

-The game skill triggers automatically and walks you through everything.
+Cursor picks up `rap-battle/SKILL.md` as a skill and triggers the game automatically.

 ### In Claude

+1. Create a Claude project.
-Copy the contents of `.cursor/skills/rap-battle-game/SKILL.md` into a Claude project's system prompt or paste it at the start of a conversation.
-Reference the round and judge skills as needed.
+2. Paste the contents of `rap-battle/SKILL.md` into the project's system prompt (or at the start of a conversation).
+3. Also paste (or attach) the round skills (`rap-battle/round-1/SKILL.md` through `rap-battle/round-5/SKILL.md`) and the judge (`rap-battle/judge/SKILL.md`) so the model can reference them when running a round or scoring.

 ## The Game